As a life coach, your purpose is to help others create lives that they truly love living.

 Some of your friends and family may even begin to ask you more about the work that you’re doing, and whether or not they can work with you.

 But should you be coaching friends and family?
-Is it okay for them to actually hire you and pay you money for your services?
 Or does this create too much of a conflict of interest in some way?

 YES, it is appropriate to coach the people close to you, provided that you keep a few things in mind…